khanhnamle1994/MetaRec/Neural-CF-PyTorch/README.md

 <img src="https://github.com/khanhnamle1994/transfer-rec/blob/master/Neural-CF-PyTorch/pics/Table1.png" width="500">

 ## Results
 The full results are stored in [this folder](https://github.com/khanhnamle1994/transfer-rec/tree/master/Neural-CF-PyTorch/results).
-All models are trained for 199 steps.
+All models are trained for 50 epochs.
 Here are the results after the last iteration:
-* General Matrix Factorization: Loss = 5186, Hit Ratio = 0.631, NDCG = 0.366
+* General Matrix Factorization: Hit Ratio = 0.6397, NDCG = 0.3669
-* Multi-Layer Perceptron: Loss = 3171, Hit Ratio = 0.500, NDCG = 0.275
+* Multi-Layer Perceptron: Hit Ratio = 0.6550, NDCG = 0.3796
-* Neural Matrix Factorization: Loss = 2431, Hit Ratio = 0.730, NDCG = 0.447
+* Neural Matrix Factorization: Hit Ratio = 0.6594, NDCG = 0.3919

 ## Run Tensorboard in the background.
 While I am using PyTorch instead of Tensorflow directly, the logging and visualization library Tensorboard is an amazing asset to track the progress of our models.
 It's implemented as a small local web server that constructs visualizations from log files, so start by kicking it off in the background: